Mary Rutherfurd Jay

 As of 1917, she was also one of only three women listed in New York directories as a landscape architect (the others being Marian Coffin and Ruth Dean) and the only one leasing her own office in the prestigious Architect’s Building at 101 Park Avenue.
 “Miss Jay” ultimately transformed more than 50 properties, as far south as Palm Beach, Florida, and as far north as Manchester-by-the-Sea in Massachusetts, for friends like New York housing reformer and architect I. N. Phelps Stokes, author of the monumental The Iconography of Manhattan, and conservationists like the Hudson Valley Reeses and Rockefellers.

 Today, the Jay Estate, her family home in Rye, New York, where she designed a 100-foot-long rose arbor, is being re-imagined.
-Nelson Byrd Woltz Landscape Architects is transforming Jay’s family gardens into accessible parkland and a center for horticultural education.
+With the help of Thomas Woltz of Nelson Byrd Woltz Landscape Architects the Jay’s family gardens have recently been transformed as a center for horticultural education.